dsiebel/Tomcat-App-Skeleton/conf/README.markdown

 ## conf/
 The _conf/_ folder contains the tomcat's configuration.
 Therefor every knwon configuration file can be overwritten in here.
 In the default setup the following configurations will be included.
 Refer to the [tomcat configuration guide](http://tomcat.apache.org/tomcat-7.0-doc/) for further information on configuring a tomcat installation.

 ### Catalina/localhost/manager.xml
-This file holds the context configuration for the tomcat installation's default manager application.
+This file holds the context configuration for the tomcat's default manager application.
 The manager will be referenced from CATALINA_HOME as configured in your _start.sh_:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>